-3. Create a Middleman project ⚓
+Creating a Middleman project ⚓

-To create a Middleman project, navigate to the root folder of your repository and execute the following from the command line:
+Navigate to the root folder of your repository and execute the following from the command line:

 middleman init my_new_project

-4. Connect your repository with Bitrise ⚓
+Connecting your repository with Bitrise ⚓

-In the third step, you will get an alert, since the repository you are connecting is not an Xcode project.
-Select “Configure Manually”, then enter the branch name
+- Next you will get an alert, since the repository you are connecting is not an Xcode project.
+Select Configure Manually, then enter the branch name

-Once you created your project, select it in the Dashboard
+- Once you created your project, select it in the Dashboard.

-First, delete all the automatically created steps (if any).
+- Delete all the automatically created steps (if any).

-Git Clone Repository
+- Git Clone Repository

-Script step and add the following lines:
+Select the Script Step and add the following lines: